cforte7/Cluster-Palette/README.md

             if len(entries) > count:
                 return entries[:count]
 ```
-The method `SubmissionCallByScore` takes in the subreddit of interest and the number of posts you want returned.
+The method `SubmissionCallByScore` has two arguments:
+* `count` - the number of posts you want added to the database
+* `subreddit` - the subreddit you want the posts from

+The method first checks our database for current entries to avoid any duplicates.
+Next the method will query the API for the highest ranked submissions, check if these are already stored in the database (ignoring them if they are).
+The query parameters are then updated based on the lowest score post in the request and a new request is made.
+This continues until we have collected enough submissions to satisfy our `count` and then a list of the submissions are returned.